akiver/cs-demo-manager/README.md

 * Download the repository and extract it
 * Launch the solution in Visual Studio
 * Set the correct path for Telerik references if needed
-* Copy / paste your Steam API key into the file "steam_api_key.txt".
+* (optional) Copy / paste your Steam API key into the file "steam_api_key.txt".
 If you don't have a Steam API key, suspects features will not work and players avatar will not be fetched.
 * The [DemoInfo](https://github.com/EHVAG/demoinfo) pre-release isn't properly signed.
 You have to download [snremove](http://www.nirsoft.net/dot_net_tools/strong_name_remove.html) and copy / paste it into the folder "bin/Debug" and "bin/Release" of demoinfo AND CSGO Demos Manager.
 * Select the x86 platform configuration
 * Build and start